Why Sports Bras Are Hard to Mass Produce

 • Hold weight and impact

-• Return to shape every time
+• Return to shape consistently

-Sports bras fail visibly — bounce, gaping, digging, rolling.
+• Sports bras fail visibly (bounce, gaping, digging, rolling)

-Every millimeter matters.
+👉 Every millimeter matters.

 What Makes a Sports Bra Different